Medicaid Nursing Home Services in Harris County, Texas

 The Medicaid nursing home application is long and complicated.
 To avoid being denied Medicaid nursing home benefits, you need to fill it out accurately.
 Be sure you understand each question before answering it.
-If you make a mistake on the application, the state can deny your request.
-Completing the form the wrong way can delay the approval of Medicaid nursing home benefits.
+If you make a mistake on the application, the Texas Department of Health and Human Service can deny your request.
+Completing the form the wrong way can delay the approval of Medicaid nursing home care benefits.
 With monthly costs running $6,500 and more, losing benefits can be costly.

 Double check that the patient is within the income and asset limits for Medicaid nursing home eligibility.
 Don’t make the mistake of submitting an application that will be denied.
 There are serious financial and emotional losses at stake.
 To avoid making this costly error, get professional advice on Medicaid nursing home eligibility.
 If you are uncertain you’ll qualify, contact a Houston Medicaid attorney for help.

 Step 6: Provide documents supporting answers in the application

 Be prepared to provide documentation supporting the answers in the application.
 The rules of gaining Medicaid nursing home eligibility are strict.
 You will need to be prepared to give proof that supports your answers.
 At a minimum you need to provide: